SpaceKrakens/SKON/README.md

     Color: int,
 },

-// Defines that an array called Colors needs to exits with grater than zero elements
+// Defines that an array called Colors needs to exits with greater than zero elements
 // and that the all the elements most conform to the Color definition.
 Colors: [ #Color ] (greater [0]),
 ```